 Pre-order now

-Did you know that your cat also has anal glands that can sometimes cause problems?
+Did you know that your cat also has anal glands, which can sometimes cause problems?

-When these glands become inflamed, it can be very painful for your pet.
+If these glands are inflamed, it can be very painful for your pet.

 Fortunately, there are simple home remedies that can help relieve your cat's discomfort.

-In this article you will learn everything about the function of the anal glands, how to recognize and treat inflammation and how to prevent it in the long term.
+This article tells you everything about the function of the anal glands, how to recognize inflammation, how to treat it and how to prevent it in the long term.

-The anal glands in cats are small scent glands located on both sides of the anus.
-These glands produce a special secretion that is released when defecating and is used to mark territory.
-The function of these glands is therefore primarily communicative in nature, as they provide other cats with information about the individual that has marked its territory.
+The anal glands in cats are small scent glands located on either side of the anus.
+These glands produce a special secretion that is released during defecation and serves to mark territory.
+The function of these glands is therefore primarily communicative, conveying information to other cats about the individual that has marked its territory.

-Correct and regular emptying of these glands is essential for the cat's health.
-If the glands are not emptied properly, they can become blocked and, consequently, inflamed.
-It is therefore important to recognize the signs of possible dysfunction early on in order to avoid health problems.
+Proper and regular emptying of these glands is essential for a cat's health.
+If the glands are not emptied correctly, blockages and consequently inflammation can occur.
+Therefore, it is important to recognize the signs of potential dysfunction early on to avoid health problems.

 What is anal gland inflammation in cats?

-Anal gland inflammation in cats, also known as anal sac inflammation, occurs when secretions in the anal glands cannot drain properly.
-This can be caused by thickening of the secretions, blockages of the gland openings, or anatomical peculiarities in some cats.
+Anal gland inflammation in cats, also known as anal sac inflammation, occurs when the secretions in the anal glands cannot drain properly.
+This can be caused by thickening of the secretions, blockage of the gland openings, or anatomical abnormalities in some cats.

-The inflammation is often aggravated by a bacterial infection, which is favored by the accumulation of secretions.
+The inflammation is often exacerbated by a bacterial infection, which is facilitated by the accumulation of secretions.
 In rare cases, allergies or tumors can also lead to inflammation of the anal glands.
-It is important that early detection and treatment is carried out to avoid further complications.
+Early detection and treatment are important to avoid further complications.

-The symptoms of anal gland inflammation in cats can be very obvious and should not be ignored.
+The symptoms of anal gland inflammation in cats can be very pronounced and should not be ignored.
 Typical signs include:

 • Frequent licking of the anal region